Dr. Roy Steinbock

 Gretchen and her children have used both traditional and holistic medicines – homeopathy, in particular.
 When she saw the job posting for Mindful Pediatrics, she knew it was the perfect place for her to be.
 Gretchen joined Mindful Pediatrics in October 2014 as the office manager – she is thrilled to be here.
 She is enjoying getting to know the families and watching the kids grow and change.
 The small doctor’s office atmosphere is an ideal environment for her to be involved in.

-Gretchen has two daughters – Ashton (a recent high school graduate) and Heidi (a middle schooler).
+Gretchen has two daughters – Ashton (a recent high school graduate) and Heidi (a high schooler).
 Outside of work she likes to spend time with her family, read and go for long walks.